spxbhuhb/adaptive/lib/lib-value/doc/guides/what is a value.md

 Name is an optional string that can be changed by the user.

+The friendly ID and the name should never be used to identify a value programmatically, use the UUID instead.

 ## Last change and revision

-Time of the last change and the revision of the value is stored in the [lastChange](property://AvValue) and the [revision](property://AvValue) properties of [AvValue](class://).
+Time of the last change and the revision of the value are stored in the [lastChange](property://AvValue) and the [revision](property://AvValue) properties of [AvValue](class://).